4 reviews

 22 KM

-This section of the Camino will take you out of Arcade passing fishing boats on the banks to cross the photogenic medieval bridge over the Verdugo River which feeds the Ria de Vigo.
-Reaching the opposite side you make your way through the pretty narrow streets, guiding you to the beautiful byways up to the rolling hills to Cacheiro.
-Crossing the hillside your route soon opens up to display colourful fields, vineyards and orchards.
-Winding your way across the fruitful landscape you soon reach the beautiful largely traffic free city of Pontevedra, your home for the evening.
+This section of the Camino will take you out of Arcade, passing fishing boats on the estuary banks, and across the photogenic medieval bridge over the Verdugo River that feeds the Ria de Vigo.
+Reaching the opposite side, you make your way through the charming narrow streets that guide you to beautiful byways leading up to the rolling hills and to Cacheiro.
+Crossing the hillside, your route soon opens up to display colourful fields, vineyards, and orchards.
+Winding your way across this fruitful landscape, you soon reach the beautiful and largely traffic free city of Pontevedra, your home for the night.
 Once Galicia's largest city, Pontevedra has a fantastic old town to discover.
-It was here where Columbus' flagship, the Santa Maria, was constructed.
+It was here that Columbus' flagship, the Santa Maria, was constructed.
 Local legend says that Columbus was in fact a Pontevedra nobleman named Pedro Madruga who took on a new identity.
-We recommend taking time to explore San Francisco Convent, an impressive convent which is said to have been founded by Saint Francis himself back in the 13 century.
+We recommend taking time to explore San Francisco Convent, an impressive convent said to have been founded by Saint Francis himself back in the 13th century.

 Accommodation